-Id entified improvement action(s): Lead Officer.
-1. The Force should ensure that planning in Information Services is more closely aligned with strategic and operational planning and is able to optimise intended outcomes.
+Ide entified improvement action(s): Lead Officer.
+1. The Force should ensure that planning in Information Services is more closely aligned with strategic and operational planning and is able to optimise intended outcomes (section 2.4).
 Ch Supt White/ Supt Antill 2.
-Undertake a full review of workforce capabilities to ensure capacity and capability to meet current and future demand.
+Undertake a full review of workforce capabilities to ensure capacity and capability to meet current and future demand (section 2.5).
 Denise Hill 3.
-Produce management information on the completion of PDRs to enable Heads of Departments to ensure ongoing compliance.
+Produce management information on the completion of PDRs to enable Heads of Departments to ensure ongoing compliance (section 2.5).
 Denise Hill 4.
-Develop and maintain a robust policy and procedure framework, ensuring policies and procedures remain current to inform decision making.
-Ch Supt White
+Develop and maintain a robust policy and procedure framework, ensuring policies and procedures remain current to inform decision making (section 2.7).
+Ch Supt White 5.
+Undertake a full review to address the concerns and recommendations from the HM Inspectorate of Prisons and HM Inspectorate of Constabulary and Fire & Rescue Services (section 2.8).
+DCC Barber 6.
+Develop a plan to ensure there is improved understanding and use by its officers and staff of the N100 classification, for those reports of rape which are not immediately recorded as a crime; and improve how it collects diversity information from victims of crime and how it uses this to comply with its equality duty (section 2.9).
+DCC Barber